astropy/astropy/docs/slicing_datacubes.rst

 Slicing Multidimensional Data
 =============================

-WCSAxes can utlimately only plot two-dimensional data.
+WCSAxes can ultimately only plot two-dimensional data.
 If we have an n-dimensional dataset, we have to select which dimensions to use for the x and y axis of the image.
 This example will show how to slice a FITS data cube and plot an image from it.